 Visitors and residents at Thurber House, listed on the National Register of Historic Places, have also reported strange encounters with the unknown.
 The dining footsteps have reoccurred over the years, as have opening and closing doors, books flying off shelves, and a citing of a mysterious silhouette of a hefty, stooped figure moving about near a window.
 Another figure was reported in someone’s bedroom sitting in a rocking chair in the corner of the room, hunched, watching and then disappeared.

-In addition, The Thurber House hosts many writing workshops, special events, a conference center next door, Reading Garden (between the historic house and conference center), a gallery, and museum shop.
+In addition, The Thurber House hosts many writing workshops, special events, a conference center next door, Reading Garden (between the historic house and conference center), a gallery, and a museum shop.
 More information is available at www.thurberhouse.org, including detailed accounts of haunting witnessed over the decades.

 James Thurber died from pneumonia on November 2, 1961.
 He is buried at Greenlawn Cemetery in Columbus, Ohio.

-“I have lived in the East for nearly thirty years now, but many of my books prove that I am never very far from Ohio in my thoughts, and that the clocks that strike in my dreams are often the clocks of Columbus.”
+“I have lived in the East for nearly thirty years now, but many of my books prove that I am never very far from Ohio in my thoughts and that the clocks that strike in my dreams are often the clocks of Columbus.”

 – James Thurber